In 2022, our employees volunteered thousands of hours to local nonprofit organizations. Watch the short videos below to learn more:

 Overcomers Refugee Services

-Awarded $3,500 to help provide quality and effective year-round programming for free to youth in grades 6 – 12 from Pittsfield and surrounding communities.
+Awarded $2,500 to assist in providing quality and effective year-round programming for free to youth in grades 6 – 12 from Pittsfield and surrounding communities.

 Waypoint